tlwilliams895/gis-devops/docs/_sources/walkthroughs/elasticsearch2/index.rst.txt

 Pretty straightforward so far, but what if we wanted to add the property "stadium_location" a Geopoint that contains the Latitude and Longitude of the stadium?

-Since a Geopoint is a type of GEOINT we will have to explicitlly add this property to the mapping.
+Since a Geopoint is a type of GEOINT we will have to explicitly add this property to the mapping.

 .. sourcecode:: console
    :caption: PUT /teams ERROR